khushveerk/Cloud-computing-/README.md

 # What is the structure of a Docker image?:-

 A Docker image is composed of multiple layers stacked on top of each other.
 Each layer represents a specific modification to the file system (inside the container), such as adding a new file or modifying an existing one.
-Once a layer is created, it becomes immutable, meaning it can't be changed.16 May 2023
+Once a layer is created, it becomes immutable, meaning it can't be changed.

 ![Screenshot_2024_0918_124113](https://github.com/user-attachments/assets/57b191a7-c6aa-40d8-ae5b-336b9d8a8029)